r-pad/aa_simulation/README.md

 # Assured Autonomy - Simulation

-This module provides a simulation environment and training scripts for training an RWD vehicle modeled using a kinematic bicycle model with a tire dynamic model to move from one location to another while safely avoiding obstacles.
-Specifically, this module is tailored for use in an [rllab](https://github.com/rll/rllab) setting, which is a third-party library that we use to train our vehicle planner using deep reinforcement learning.
+This module provides a simulation environment and training scripts for training a planner for an RWD vehicle modeled using a dynamic bicycle model with a Pacejka tire dynamic model.
+We use the third-party deep reinforcement learning library [rllab](https://github.com/rll/rllab) to train our policies.

-We train a set of planners to achieve this task.
-The local planner trains the vehicle to follow circles of arbitrary curvature (with a limit on the max curvature it can follow), which conforms well to Dubins path.
-The global planner takes in sensor readings and outputs curvatures for the local planner to follow.
-As of now, only the local planner has been trained.
+Specifically, this module has training scripts to train policies that command the robot to move in straight lines or circles of a given radius.
+We do this in the hopes that in the future, our planners can follow paths of arbitrary curvature, conforming to the well-studied area of planning with Dubins paths.

 ## Code Structure

+Below the main directories that form the core of this module are described.

 The ```envs``` directory contains implementation of simulation environments.
-Each environment inherits a base environment (in ```base_env.py```), which uses a vehicle model specified in ```model.py```.
-An optional renderer used viewing trained policies is also implemented in ```renderer.py```.
+Each environment inherits a base environment (in ```base_env.py```), which uses a vehicle dynamics model specified in ```model.py```.
+An optional renderer used for viewing trained policies is also implemented in ```renderer.py```.

-The ```train``` directory contains training scripts to train local planners and global planners for the vehicle.
-More information is specified in the files.
-The training scripts use [rllab](https://github.com/rll/rllab) as a backend.
+The ```train``` directory contains training scripts to train planners to follow circles or straight lines.

 The ```scripts``` directory contains scripts that may be helpful when evaluating trained policies, exporting trained policies, etc.